 When I started this blog it was to give me a space to write those stories.
 Over time, things inevitably develop and alter.
 I published my first book in France, ‘Russians Love Their Children Too’, in early 2015 .
-And the next will be in print in the next year.
-So the stories are being hoovered up for the books and the blog needs to take on an altered face.
-Hey presto!
-Renamed it is now a little more lifestyle – a little more ‘Eat Pray Love’ meets Gertrude Stein on the set of ‘A Year in Provence’ with the cast of ‘Allo Allo’ lurking in the background … each week you can expect some food (often prepared for one because I face the daily challenge of cooking just for me which is far harder than feeding the 5,000 ever was), at least one photographic post with lyrical or poetic commentary, a bit about buying houses in France and renovating them which are hot topics in world of me, a random spritz of the actuality of living in a Foreign land by yourself with no buoyancy aids in a place where no-one speaks your native tongue and you speak theirs ‘comme une vache Espagnole’ and occasionally something about the realities of loving across 3,000 miles of Ocean.
-I will still spin a story or two your way – old habits, die hard …. now there’s an idea – Maria von Trapp morphs with Bruce Willis.
+And, if all goes to plan which in my experience it seldom does, the next will be in print in the next 12 months.
+So the stories are being hoovered up for the books and the blog takes up the slack and provides me a place to be fairly formless – mostly it is a sort of ‘Eat Pray Love’ meets Gertrude Stein on the set of ‘A Year in Provence’ with the cast of ‘Allo Allo’ skulking and bickering in the background … sometimes you can expect food (often prepared for one because I often face the challenge of cooking just for me which is far harder than feeding the 5,000 ever was), photographic posts with lyrical or poetic commentary, a bit about buying houses in France and renovating them which are hot topics in world of me, a random spritz of the actuality of living in a Foreign land by yourself with no buoyancy aids in a place where no-one speaks your native tongue and you speak theirs ‘comme une vache Espagnole’ and occasionally something about the realities of loving across 3,000 miles of Ocean.
+I will still spin a story or two your way – old habits die hard …. now there’s an idea – let’s morph Maria von Trapp with Bruce Willis.
 By George!
 I think she’s got it!

 So welcome!
 Let the feast commence.
 You can find a little more about me here

-One thing!
+One thing though.
 Photographs.
-I only use my own (occasionally those taken by friends and family when they are with me and always credited).
+I only use my own and occasionally those taken by friends and family when they are with me and always credited.
 I don’t use stock photographs however tempting it might be to gussy the blog up with a fantastic professional picture that is vaguely in context.
 Good, bad or indifferent I prefer authenticity.

 Words and photographs are Copyright © Osyth and may not be reproduced without my permission, which I am happy to grant for non-commercial purposes, provided I am credited as the writer and or photographer, with a link to this blog.
 To discuss commercial rates use the contact information in the footer.